illinois-ceesd/mirgecom/doc/discretization.rst

-Second order terms on the viscous RHS
+Second-order terms on the viscous RHS
 =====================================

 This section breaks out explicit component versions of the 2nd order terms on the RHS to